 Every day, cancer patients need rides to treatment.
 Some may not be able to drive themselves, and family and friends cannot always help.
 Our Road To Recovery program provides rides to patients who have no way to get to their cancer treatment.

 Getting the best care sometimes means cancer patients must travel away from home.
 This can place an extra emotional and financial burden on patients and caregivers during an already challenging time.
-The American Cancer Society is trying to make this difficult situation easier for both cancer patients and their families through Hope Lodge.
+The American Cancer Society is trying to make this difficult situation easier for both cancer patients and their families through Hope Lodge and our Guest Room Program.

 “tlc” is the American Cancer Society’s catalog and website for women coping with the appearance-related effects of cancer.
 It offers helpful information and affordable products, including wigs, hairpieces, breast forms, mastectomy bras, hats, turbans, mastectomy swimwear, and accessories.
 All proceeds from product sales are reinvested into the American Cancer Society’s programs and services for patients and survivors.